Intermittent fasting is one of the easiest and healthiest lifestyle changes available to us without extensive preparation.

 On the one hand, you can gradually increase the fasting window of the daily plan from 12 to 14 to 16 hours.
 On the other hand, the weekly plan calls for intermittent fasting only every other day.

 Furthermore, you can also increase this dimension slowly to a whole week.
-In addition, many women also have success with limiting fasting to weekdays only.
+In addition, many women also successfully limit fasting to weekdays.
 That way, you’re not restricted on weekends when free time and social interactions are paramount.

 However, continuity makes all the difference when it comes to losing weight.
 That’s why it’s a good idea to establish a fixed fasting window, at least on weekdays, after a one-month introductory phase.

 With this in mind, choose your fasting window wisely, so you can and will stick to it during your daily routine.

 In my experience, it is possible for most men to start directly with a 16/8 fasting plan.
 Finally, you will unlearn your appetite in the morning in less than two weeks.